 Character Analysis: Your first formal writing assignment will examine characterization-how a writer creates and shapes a character-as well as the role a character plays in the overall plot, themes, and development of a short story.
-Students will choose from among characters in the short stories we read and write an analysis of that figure.
+Students will choose from among characters in the short stories we read and write a 3- to 4-page analysis of that figure.

-Poetry Analysis: Students will choose from among a handful of given passages of poetry and write a literary analysis of the text based on close reading.
+Poetry Analysis: Students will choose from among a handful of given passages of poetry and write a 4- to 5-page literary analysis of the text based on close reading.

-Theme Analysis: Students will choose from among a selection of themes and write an analytical paper that examines the chosen theme in two different works.
+Theme Analysis: Students will choose from among a selection of themes and write a 5- to 6-page analytical paper that examines the chosen theme in two different works.